bluesky-social/atproto-website/content/lexicons/com-atproto-sync.md

           "latest": {
             "type": "string",
             "format": "cid",
-            "description": "The latest commit you in the commit range (inclusive" }
+            "description": "The latest commit in the commit range (inclusive)" }
         }
       },